Motherboards are pretty complex instruments. Essentially, every computer has one, and it plays many different roles.

 Also Read: Why Motherboard is Called Motherboard?

-From hard disk to graphics card, essentially, these connected components are nothing more than large specialized circuit boards that interface with the motherboard.
+From hard disk to graphics card, these connected components are essentially nothing more than sizeable specialized circuit boards that interface with the motherboard.

 Various Motherboard Components and Systems

-The image above gives some insight into the system and interfaces a motherboard offers.
+The image above gives insight into the system and interfaces a motherboard offers.

-From delivering power via the ATX Power Pin connectors to occupying expansion cards (daughterboards) on the PCI/PCIe slots, a motherboard is the foundation for any PC build.
+A motherboard is a foundation for any PC build, from delivering power via the ATX Power Pin connectors to occupying expansion cards (daughterboards) on the PCI/PCIe slots.

 The following are some of the essential interfaces and subcomponents that a motherboard features:

-- BIOS: Basic Input/Output System; A low-level operating system of the computer that speaks with the hardware at the most basic level.
-Helps you configure the hardware.
+- BIOS: Basic Input/Output System; A low-level computer operating system that speaks with the hardware at the most basic level.
+It helps you configure the hardware.

-- SATA Interface: One of the primary interfaces for connecting storage drives like hard disk drives and optical drives such as CD/DVD drives.
+- SATA Interface: One of the primary interfaces for connecting storage drives like hard disk drives and optical drives like CD/DVD drives.

 So Why is a Motherboard Important?

-From above you can see that the role of a motherboard is fundamentally important for any PC.
-But lets reiterate what a motherboard does:
+From the above, you can see that the role of a motherboard is fundamentally essential for any PC.
+But let’s reiterate what a motherboard does: